 The dues are 1/8th the annual dues per month for the months of January through August of each year.
 Every member is responsible for a total payment of the annual dues by August 31st of each year.
 The annual dues will be established in January’s general meeting.
 Acceptance of the dues will be by majority vote of the members in attendance.

-A $100.00 nonrefundable initiation fee is due from each new member.
+A $100.00 non-refundable initiation fee is due from each new member.

 In order for a member to be eligible to participate in a tournament or any club function, a member must have dues paid up.
 Dues can be paid the day of the tournament or function.
 All dues must be paid by August 31st, and if not, after being contacted by the club treasurer the dues remain unpaid, the member will be dropped from the rolls.
 After two consecutive missed dues, a member will be considered a voluntary quit.

-In the event a member has to miss a minimum of three consecutive tournaments from the result of a medical cause, shall be refunded $25.00 for each tournament missed.
-The refund will be credited to the member's next year in good standing with the club.
+In the event a member has to miss a minimum of three consecutive tournaments from the result of a medical cause, they shall be refunded $25.00 for each tournament missed.
+The refund will be credited to the members next year in good standing with the club.

 SECTION V